-As discussed earlier (see page 17), we believe EM growth has stabilised which could ease the downward pressure on
+As discussed earlier (see page 17), we believe EM growth has stabilised which could ease the downward pressure on credit quality.
+That said, concerns about impact of any potential trade restrictions on EM growth have increased.

 The increase in risks leads us to believe the risk/reward has become more balanced.
 We favour maintaining diversified exposure to EM USD government bonds.